You must apply for permission to put up a new gate or other structure on, or near, a public footpath or bridleway on your land.

 Processing your application

 It takes 4 to 6 weeks for us to decide on applications.
-If more local consultation is required, this could take longer.
+If more local consultation is needed, this could take longer.

 If we approve your application, we will send you a certificate of authorisation.
 The new gate will be added as a land charge to the property concerned.